rixx/books.rixx.de/data/reviews/ian-watson/the-embedding/index.md

   rating: 1
 ---

-Linguistics sci-fi is my kind of thing, and it was in search of more of it that I read this book.
+I am into linguistics sci-fi, and it was in search of more of it that I read this book.
 Or, at least, tried to read it: I gave up about 60% in, and it didn't work for me at all.
 First Contact, dodgy language experiments on kids, just as dodgy writing, some rainforest activism, plus no women (released in 1973, and I know for a fact that there were women on Earth even back then), …  there was nothing to keep me going.